w3cping/storage-policy/README.md

 but cookies will not be communicated or set, and any associated nested browsing context will not have access to any storage.

 When either of the timers completes all top-level origin storage, other than cookies indicated by a `allow-cookies` list, is deleted.
-This would have the same effect as if the user agent had received a `Clear-Site-Data: ,"cache", "cookies", "storage", "executionContexts"` in the response to the next HTTP request to the origin after the user has stopped interacting for the `inactivity-timeout` period.
+This would have the same effect as if the user agent had received a `Clear-Site-Data: "cache", "cookies", "storage", "executionContexts"` in the response to the next HTTP request to the origin after the user has stopped interacting for the `inactivity-timeout` period.